CoderAllan/vscode-angulartools/README.md

 The Generate Directed Graph Markup Language ([dgml](https://docs.microsoft.com/en-us/visualstudio/modeling/directed-graph-markup-language-dgml-reference)) file command analyzes the all angular components and generates a graph of the relationship between the components.

 The dgml file can be viewed and modified using Microsoft Visual Studio.
-I don't believe there is an extension for Visual Studio Code yet for viewing dgml files.
+I have also created an extension for Visual Studio Code for viewing dgml files.
+The [DGML Viewer extension](https://github.com/CoderAllan/vscode-dgmlviewer) can be found on the [Visual Studio code marketplace](https://marketplace.visualstudio.com/items?itemName=coderAllan.vscode-dgmlviewer).

 ![Generate DGML graph](https://github.com/CoderAllan/vscode-angulartools/raw/main/images/GenerateDgml.gif)